lordhaywire/2D-4X/README.md

 3. Assign enums on the county resource, and fix all other county resource enums.

 4. Add the county resource to the AllCountyResources array, and alphabetize them.

+### Adding a County Improvement

+Make productionData unique in inspector.

+This needs to be setup correctly in the inspector so the average daily amount generated is generated.

+MaxWorkers * Global Amount of Daily Work with bonus / work cost = average daily amount generated.

 ### How to Export from Godot